Lateral Internal Sphincterotomy

 Are there any alternatives to surgery?

-There are simple treatments which may help such as laxatives, ointments, injections of botulinum toxin, eating more fibre and drinking more fluid.
+There are simple treatments which may help such as laxatives, ointments, injections, eating more fibre and drinking more fluid.

 What does the operation involve?